 Construction and renovation activities for both Alternatives 1 and 2 would be estimated to occur from calendar years 2022 through 2027.
-During this time, demolition, construction, and renovation activities would take place, involving new building and infrastructure construction, additions to several existing buildings, a warmup apron for aircraft, and additional parking.
+During this time, demolition, construction, and renovation activities would take place, involving new building and infrastructure construction, additions to several existing buildings, a warm-up apron for aircraft, and additional parking.

-Under Alternative 1, construction activities would generate temporary emissions at various locations at the installation as identified in Figure A-2 (refer to Appendix A).
+Under Alternative 1, construction activities would generate temporary emissions at various locations at the installation as identified in Figure 2-1.

-Table 4-2 provides estimated air emissions of criteria pollutants SO_2 and $PM{2.5}$, for which Nellis AFB is in attainment and has no maintenance area designations.
+Table 4-2 provides estimated air emissions of criteria pollutants SO2 and PM{2.5}, for which Nellis AFB is in attainment and has no maintenance area designations.
 These estimates represent emissions from the proposed building construction under Alternative 1 (see Section 2.1).
 The net change between the existing environment and proposed operations is solely additive, as implementation of Alternative 1 would not change operations at Nellis AFB.
 Estimated emissions are evaluated against the initial indicator of significance for the pollutants.